Cambodia was one of the most beautiful countries I’ve ever been to but it also has a dark secrets.

 The audio tour even recreated the song that the Khmer Rouge would often play on full blast as they threw helpless infants and newborns against concrete walls in acts of senseless murder.
 I must admit, I lost sight of everything else.
 Everything became a bit of a blur and even though I’d retained the stiff upper lip throughout most of the tour, I broke down.

-How did this hell-hole become one of the best places in Cambodia?
+How was this hellhole even allowed to exist?
 My only answer to that was that it was a plea.
 A plea to never repeat the bloodthirsty and grisly mistakes of the past.
 And I broke down because human beings around the world are committing these same mistakes as I write this.

-I do remember learning however, that Cambodia has one of the youngest populations in Asia because many of the intellectuals, professionals, elderly people and anyone who practiced family values were mindlessly slaughtered less than 4 decades ago.
+Cambodia has one of the youngest populations in Asia because many of the intellectuals, professionals, elderly people, and anyone who practiced family values were mindlessly slaughtered less than 4 decades ago.
 Nearly a quarter of the population perished.
 So it was up to the teens and young people under 40 to rebuild the country they had lost.

 So behind their smiles, positivity and resilience lies the pain and silence that still seeks to forget those dark corners of Cambodian history until this very day.